Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 1. Squeeze together and then roll into a ball using your hands (similar to rolling a meatball) making sure to completely enclose the cheese

-roll rice around mozzarella cube to form a ball
+roll rice around the mozzarella cube to form a ball

 1. Repeat until all of the arancini have been formed